sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 ![Elixir]({{ site.url }}/img/flipflop.png)

 You don't have to understand this diagram, but notice how the lines feedback on themselves.
 This is recursion in time.
-There's all the proof you need: state arises from recusion in time :)
+There's all the proof you need: state arises from recusion in time :) .

+And since computer memory is built with recursion, I don't see that computers have any difficulty in executing this.

 ## Distribution